San Francisco, California

 Leonardo Padura Fuentes (b.
 1955) is one of the most prestigious and prolific Cuban writers.
 Born in Havana, he first became prominent as an investigative journalist and subsequently as an essayist, screenplay writer, short story writer, and novelist.
 His work has been translated into 17 languages, including English, French, and German.
 Padura is best known in the English-speaking world for his series of detective novels featuring Mario Conde.
 In 2002, he published the critically acclaimed La novela de mi vida (The Story of My Life).
 His widely read novel El hombre que amaba los perros (2009) has just been translated as The Man Who Loved Dogs (Farrar, Straus and Giroux, 2014).
 Padura has won the International Dashel Hammet Prize for best crime novel three times, as well as the 2011 Roger Caillois Prize and the 2012 National Prize in Literature.

 This lecture, to be delivered in Spanish, is free and open to the public.
 It is cosponsored by FIU’s Latin American and Caribbean Center and the Department of Modern Languages and Fundación Amistad.
 For more information, call (305) 348-1991 or write email@example.com.

 Cuban Research Institute (FIU)

-The Cuban Research Institute at FIU is the nation's leading center for research and academic programs on Cuban and Cuban-American issues.
+The Cuban Research Institute at FIU is the nation's premier center for research and academic programs on Cuban and Cuban-American issues.